 Cairo is a city known for its traffic congestions, multi-overpasses and noise and air pollution.
 But despite the fact that cars fill the space and smog fills the air in Cairo, a traditional cargo cycling scene still thrives in the inner-city streets.
 If you an early bird, you can start watching the bread cyclists of Cairo at 6:00 AM roaming the streets skilfully on old bicycles with a big board (or more) loaded with Eish Balady (Egyptian bread).

 Those are the bread heroes who keep the bread accessible, cheap and hot.
 Subsidised bread is a big issue in Egypt be it the backbone of every Egyptian food table.
 It’s only sold through specific outlets during the working hours.
-So the bread delivery cyclers have a big market of employees who can’t go shopping during these hours or those who wouldn’t stand in a long line before they can by their, 5 piasters worth, loaf (0.01 € can buy 5 loaves of subsidised bread).
-So these delivery men work on tip-based daily wage keeping the costs of their commute at the minimum level and transporting as much loaves as they can per trip.
+So the bread delivery cyclists have a big market of employees who can’t go shopping during these hours or those who wouldn’t stand in a long line before they can buy their, 5 piasters worth, loaf (0.01 € can buy 5 loaves of subsidized bread).
+So these delivery men work on tip-based daily wage keeping the costs of their commute at the minimum level and transporting as many loaves as they can per trip.

-To a fresh eye the bread cyclers are very photogenic.
-They have attracted many photographers and film makers to document their story.
+To a fresh eye, the bread cyclists are very photogenic.
+They have attracted many photographers and filmmakers to document their story.
 The short film bike for bread by Dir.
-Claude MARTHALER and Raphael JOCHAUD was screened in bike film festival 2016.
+Claude MARTHALER and Raphael JOCHAUD were screened in bike film festival 2016.
 Here is a clip from the short film

-and another documentation of a french filmmaker follows a bread cycler through the streets of Cairo
+and another documentation of a French filmmaker follows a bread cyclist through the streets of Cairo